 - 1. Numbers have been rounded to reflect the precision of Inferred and Indicated mineral resource estimates. - 2.
-The reporting cut-off corresponds to the approximate marginal cut-off for an open pit with total operating costs (non-waste mining + processing + G&A) of US\$15.00/t, metallurgical recovery of 98% and a gold price of US\$1200 per ounce.
+The reporting cut-off corresponds to the approximate marginal cut-off for an open pit operation with total operating costs (non-waste mining + processing + G&A) of US\$12.00/t, metallurgical recovery of 98% a gold price of US\$1250 per ounce, and above a reporting cutoff of 0.3g/t Au.
 These are mineral resources and not reserves and as such do not have demonstrated economic viability. - 3.
 The metal content estimates reflect gold in-situ and do not include factors such as external dilution, mining losses and process recovery losses. - 4.
 TriStar is not aware of any economic, permitting, legal, title, taxation, socio-economic, marketing or political factors that might materially affect these mineral resource estimates.